stalyatech/upython-docs/library/sty.Pin.rst

 x3_af will now contain an array of PinAF objects which are available on pin X3.

-For the pyboard, x3_af would contain:
+For the simpleRTK, x3_af would contain:
     [Pin.AF1_TIM2, Pin.AF2_TIM5, Pin.AF3_TIM9, Pin.AF7_USART2]

 Normally, each peripheral would configure the af automatically, but sometimes